 After about a day, the texture will change and they are not as appetizing.

 Can I use any type of mayo with this recipe?

 I personally only like to use mayo that is made with avocado oil.

 The problem with most mayonnaise is that it’s typically made with soybean oil.
 So, if you’re avoiding soy, you’ll want to avoid anything made with soybeans as well.

 Also, vegetable oils become rancid easily so it’s best to avoid all of them.
 You can use olive oil and or coconut oil to make mayonnaise too.

 When making coconut oil mayonnaise, it’s best to use another oil as well.
 Avocado, olive, or MCT oil are the best choices.

-But when it comes to making deviled eggs, you can do without the mayonnaise.
-Just give try my spicy keto deviled eggs without may and you’ll be sold.
+But, when it comes to making deviled eggs, you can do without the mayonnaise.
+Just give my spicy keto deviled eggs without mayo a try and you’ll be sold!